theriou/EQEvents/README.md

 # EQEvents
-A List of EQ Events
+A List of EQ Events in the EQRID^Name^Start-Date^End-Date Format